kanikagulia/Selenium_Python_Test/README.md

 # Selenium_Python_Test

+To execute - Update chromedriver.exe Path in line 39

 STEP 5 - Reporitng formatted Issue as Issue Heading, Issue Description, Expected Behaviour in new lines.
 Function my_Validation() is created.
 It uses Assert in try-except loop and prints Issue in desired format, with all the details of mismatch.